-- Monitor program feed for when new replays become available from TV. - Assist RO with identifying angles relevant to the reviewable aspects of the play. - If the call on the field will be overturned assist RO with administrative information for the next down.

-- The information is relayed to the referee in the following order:

-- o Yard line.
+- Monitor program feed for when new replays become available from TV. - Assist RO with identifying angles relevant to the reviewable aspects of the play. - If the call on the field will be overturned assist RO with administrative information for the next down. - The information is relayed to the referee in the following order: - Yard line. - Position. - Down/Distance. - Clock adjustment (if necessary). - Clock status. - After the review is completed, wait for the next available stoppage in play (preferably a media timeout or halftime/end of game), and complete an information sheet on the review (use data from the replay technician to help complete the form).

-- o Position.

-- o Down/Distance.

-- o Clock adjustment (if necessary).

-- o Clock status.

-- After the review is completed, wait for the next available stoppage in play (preferably a media timeout or halftime/end of game), and complete an information sheet on the review (use data from the replay technician to help complete the form).